esrlabs/bake/documentation/syntax/variable_substitutions.rst

     $(FilterArguments, filterName)

-If a filter is specified via e.g. --do run=--gtest_repeat=2, this variable evaluates to --gtest_repeat=2.
+If a filter is specified, the argument of the filter is returned.

+Example:

+- cmd: "bake ... --do run=--gtest_repeat=2"
+- Project.meta: $(FilterArguments, --gtest_repeat)
+- result: 2

 Notes and warnings
 ******************